 – Jacqui Young

-The mask comes in two different layers, so the sheet doesn’t stick to itself which I like.
+The facial mask comes in two different layers, so the sheet doesn’t stick to itself which I like.
 It’s formulated from organic coconut fibre and is a bit thicker than other masks I’ve tried, yet it moulds to your skin really nicely.
 No specific ingredient stands out, it has a pretty generic smell and the consistency is quite watery.
 I left it on for about 20 minutes, but found it hadn’t really absorbed into the skin a lot.
-The mask is quite wet and there was lots of excess that I rubbed into my skin and on my neck.
+The face mask is quite wet and there was lots of excess that I rubbed into my skin and on my neck.
 My skin felt firm and toned afterwards, not plumped up.

 – Karin Galley